 A big part of Frankie Yamsuan’s early success was having a co-packer, who eventually left.
 To keep up with customer demand, she needed capital to hire more help.
 Yamsuan appeared on season 11 of Shark Tank, seeking $180,000 for 18% equity.

-The billionaire was the first to make an offer of $180,000 for 25%.
-He wanted an answer right away, but the other Sharks wanted in on the fun.
+The billionaire was the first to make an offer of $180,000 for 25% Cuban wanted an answer right away, but the other Sharks wanted in on the fun.
 After an entertaining back-and-forth, Mark won the bidding war for a 20% equity stake.
 You could tell Frankie felt uncomfortable accepting the offer and wanted to listen to Lori.

 After Shark Tank

 Frankie started making other food products, but their ice cream sandwiches are still their staple.
-Their Milk Vanilla flavour has a 4.2-star rating from 36 Amazon reviews.
-Coconut Girl makes around $2 million in annual revenue and is worth an estimated $4 million.
-Mark Cuban revealed that Frankie sold some equity in the business, so potentially she’s now a millionaire!
-No details have been shared on the deal yet.
+Their Milk Vanilla flavor had a 4.2-star rating from 36 Amazon reviews.
+Coconut Girl was making $2.5 million in annual revenue and was worth $4 million at the height of its success.